 - 9. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
-C.S.
-Chapter 63. - 10.
+C.S.Chapter 63. - 10.
 Comply with Department standards related to provider qualifications.

-ODP or its Designee Frequency of Verification: At least once during a 3-year monitoring cycle and more New providers may be qualified more frequently deperture assigned to. - · · Ap pendix C: Participant Services C-1/C-3: Service Specification the l e laws, regulations and policies referenced in the specific Medicaid agency or the operating agency (if applicable). vice Type: ner Service provided in 42 CFR §440.180(b)(9), the State requests the - vice Title: e authority to provide the following additional service not Ser rified in statute. e authority to provide the following additional service not Fan rified in statute. vice Title: e authority to provide the following additional service not Fan rified in statute. vice Title: nily/Caregiver Training and Support Sub-Category 1: Fan rified in statute. vice Title: nily/Caregiver Training and Support BS Taxonomy: Fan cified in statute. vice Title: mily/Caregiver Training and Support BS Taxonomy: Category 1: Sub-Category 1: Fan cified in statute. vice Title: mily/Caregiver Training and Support BS Taxonomy: Category 1: 09 Caregiver Support Sub-Category 1: 09020 caregiver counseling and/or training Fan HC cified in statute. vice Title: mily/Caregiver Training and Support BS Taxonomy: Category 1: 09 Caregiver Support Category 2: Sub-Category 1: 09020 caregiver counseling and/or training Sub-Category 2:
+Frequency of Verification: At least once during a 3-year monitoring cycle a New providers may be qualified more frequently assigned to. and more frequently when deemed necessary by ODP. y depending on which monitoring cycle they are ppendix C: Participant Services C-1/C-3: Service Specification n ate laws, regulations and policies referenced in the see Medicaid agency or the operating agency (if applications applications). specification are readily available to CMS upon request through cable). ther Service s provided in 42 CFR §440.180(b)(9), the State requ ests the authority to provide the following additional service no ecified in statute. ervice Title: amily/Caregiver Training and Support CBS Taxonomy: Category 1: Sub-Category 1: Category 1: 09 Caregiver Support Sub-Category 1: 09020 caregiver counseling and/or training 09 Caregiver Support 09020 caregiver counseling and/or training 09 Caregiver Support 09020 caregiver counseling and/or training 09 Caregiver Support Category 2: 09020 caregiver counseling and/or training Sub-Category 2: 09 Caregiver Support Category 2: 09020 caregiver counseling and/or training Sub-Category 2:

 This service provides training and counseling services for unpaid family members or caregivers who provide support to a participant.
-For purposes of this service an unpaid family member or caregiver is defined as any person, such as a family member, spouse, neighbor, friend, partner, companion, or co-worker, who provides uncompensated care, training, guidance, companionship or support to the participant.
+For purposes of this service an unpaid family member or caregiver is defined as any person, such as a family member, spouse, neighbor, friend, partner, companion, or coworker, who provides uncompensated care, training, guidance, companionship or support to the participant.